fttx/barcode-to-pc-server/README.md

   npm install
   ```

+  If you get errors related to cairo.h:  https://github.com/SuperiorJT/angular2-qrcode#woah-whats-this-npm-error

 ## Release
   ```bash
   # build the angular project in prod mode and generate the app install files